paljsingh/impartus-downloader/README.md

 >
 ---

-**Connection issues when downloading**
->
-> Impartus site may start throttling the connections if there are too many parallel downloads.
-The application uses retry logic with induced delay.
-However, if the issue persists you may need to restart the app.
->
----

-**Application crashes on Linux**

-> On some systems the application crashes with error:
-> `X Error of failed request:  BadLength (poly request too large or internal Xlib length error)`
->
-> The issue is caused by a bug in libXft and can be resolved by uninstalling `fonts-noto-color-emoji`
->
->  `$ sudo apt-get remove fonts-noto-color-emoji`
->
----

 **Hard to read closed captions on white background**
 >
 > With VLC, you can set the background opacity value to 255.